Neural Operator Learning for Long-Time Integration in Dynamical Systems with Recurrent Neural Networks: Recurrent networks with neural operators

 \subsection{Simultaneous vs. two-step training}

-We distinguish two modes of training the networks in the proposed architecture: simultaneous training, in which at each training step the weights of both networks are updated in a single backward pass, and two-step training, where we first train the neural operator network and then the RNN.
+We propose two modes of training the networks in the combined architectures: simultaneous training, in which at each training step the weights of both networks are updated in a single backward pass, and two-step training, where we first train the neural operator network and then the RNN.

 The two-step approach allows to take advantage of the resolution-invariance property of neural operators in the training.
 While the RNNs require evenly spaced data, the operator alone can be trained in a discretization-invariant manner, \textit{e.g.}, to increase the number of training samples when multi-resolution data is available.
 The neural operator is trained until its validation error does not change substantially in consecutive epochs and is then used in inference to produce the training data for the RNN.
 The RNN learns a mapping between the outputs of the neural operator and the ground truth, in a manner equivalent to freezing the weights of the neural operator network and continuing the training.
-However, this approach can also cause additional error accumulation since the approximation error in the neural operator layers cannot be reduced at the point of training the RNN, which is not the case in the simultaneous training mode.
+However, this approach can also cause additional error propagation since the approximation error in the neural operator layers cannot be reduced at the point of training the RNN, which is not the case in the simultaneous training mode.

 In the remainder of the paper, we refer to the architectures trained in the simultaneous mode as DON-RNN and FNO-RNN, and as DON+RNN, FNO+RNN, and equivalent to the architectures trained in the two-step mode.